Shaurav20/RNASeq_analysis_pipeline_for_countfile_generation/README.md

 ## 🚀 Next Steps for Full Analysis

-Download complete GRCh38 genome reference
+**1. Download Complete GRCh38 Genome Reference**

+Obtain the full genome FASTA file from Ensembl or UCSC

+Use complete annotation file (GTF) for comprehensive gene counting

+**2. Build Full HISAT2 Genome Index**

+Create index for entire genome instead of chromosome 1 only

+This will significantly improve alignment rates (>70% expected)

+**3. Run Complete Alignment**

-Build full HISAT2 genome index
+Align all reads to full genome reference

-Run complete alignment (expected alignment rate >70%)
+Perform quality assessment on complete alignment

-Perform differential expression analysis with DESeq2
+**4. Perform Differential Expression Analysis with DESeq2**

-Conduct pathway and functional enrichment analysis
+Note: For statistically meaningful DESeq2 analysis:

+-Minimum 3 biological replicates per condition are required

+-Current analysis uses only 2 samples (1 per condition) for pipeline testing only

+-In production, collect count files from multiple samples per condition

+-DESeq2 requires replicates for variance estimation and reliable statistics

 ## 📝 Conclusion

 This pipeline successfully overcomes multiple technical challenges through a hybrid Windows/WSL approach, careful resource management, and iterative testing.
-The validated pipeline is now ready for production-scale analysis on complete genomes.
+The validated pipeline is now ready for production-scale analysis on complete genomes with appropriate sample replication.

 ## 📜 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code with appropriate attribution.